LaunchPlatform/beanhub-forms/README.md

 # beanhub-forms
-Library for generating BeanHub's custom forms.
+Library for generating and processing BeanHub's custom forms